 For now, I just rolled up the back section and put it in a large 33-gallon trash bag.
 I wasn’t sure yet if I would reuse it or not.
 I wanted to do some research before deciding.

-cleaning the layers
+clean the upholstery layers

 I wanted to test a method of cleaning on this antique ‘batting’ so I grabbed my shop vac and a section of hardware cloth.
-I ran the vacuum over top of the hardware cloth so that I could vacuum the small particles without tearing up the batting.
+So, I ran the vacuum over top of the hardware cloth so that I could vacuum the small particles without tearing up the batting.

-The metal strips were in good shape except a few that were loose.
+The metal strips were in good shape except for a few that were loose.
 The metal straps were nailed on and needed to be secured.

 You can also see the springs in the image below.
 They were all still attached and in great shape!
 Amazing, right??
 I mean this settee is at least 100 years old!

 Making sure the skeleton of the piece you will reupholster is a very important step that should not be skipped!

 I used wood screws and attached the metal straps by first drilling a hole through the metal and then into the wood bracket on the inside.
 You can’t see the wood bracket in the image, just take my word for it, it’s there!